thenamangoyal/polygolf/README.md

 ## Debugging

 The code generates a `log/debug.log` (detailed), `log/results.log` (minimal) and `log\<player_name>.log` (logs from player) on every execution, detailing all the turns and steps in the game.

+## Disclaimer
+This project belongs to Department of Computer Science, Columbia University.
+It may be freely used for educational purposes with proper attribution.